willytrek/willytrek/README.md

-- 👋 Hi, I’m @Chao Tan.
-I will be pursuing my master's degree at KAIST and have obtained my bachelor's degree from Sichuan University.
-- 💞️ You can learn more about me on my [personal website](https://willytrek.github.io/ChaoTan.github.io/)
+- 👋 Hi, I am a Master candidate in Mooo Research Group (https://mooolab.kaist.ac.kr/index.html) at Korea Advanced Institute of Science & Technology (KAIST), working with Prof. Mooseok Jang.
+Mooseok Jang

+- Education:

+2024 - now, MS in Bio and Brain Engineering, KAIST.
+2020 - 2024, BS in Optoelectronic Information Science and Engineering at Sichuan University.

+Research:
+Computational microscopic imaging.
+Holographic Display.

 - 📫 You can connect with me by e-mail: tanchao_willytrek@qq.com

 <!---